 Other amazing day trip destinations that are within easy reach of the Western Australian capital include the coastal enclave of Mandurah, Nambung National Park and the fascinating Pinnacles Desert, and the picturesque Perth Hills — home to a plethora of hiking and biking trails.

 Wind down at the end of a hard day of sightseeing at one of the city’s eclectic small bars.
 The Western Australia State Government began issuing small bar licences in Perth back in 2007.
 The result is a dynamic inner-city social scene that continues to go from strength to strength.
-Join an evening walking tour with Two Feet and a Heartbeat to three contrasting venues, including the likes of stylish Andaluz Bar and Tapas on Howard Street and super cool Cheeky Sparrow off Wolf Lane (the venues change regularly).
+Join an evening walking tour with Two Feet and a Heartbeat to three contrasting venues, including the likes of stylish Andaluz Bar and Tapas on Howard Street and super cool Cheeky Sparrow (off Wolf Lane).
+The venues visited change regularly.

 Alternatively, you can just fly solo and see where the wind takes you.
 Kick things off at The Flour Factory, which occupies three levels of a century-old flour mill.
 There are one hundred different gins on offer in the main bar.
 Spin the gin wheel and the one you land on is the one you get!